zikeji/gnome-steam-icon-watcher/README.md

-# gnome-steam-icon-watcher
+# linux-steam-icon-watcher

-Monitor Steam game launches on Linux and dynamically create and remove `.desktop` launcher files in `~/.local/share/applications` for each running game.
+Monitor Steam game launches on Linux and dynamically create and remove temporary `.desktop` launcher files in `~/.local/share/applications` for them.
 This is useful for integrating Steam games with GNOME Shell and other desktop environments without adding permanent shortcuts.

 ## Features
 - Detects Steam game launches and exits by monitoring running processes.